MattCain/jquery.preloadimages/README.md

 Similar to [jquery.imgpreload](https://github.com/farinspace/jquery.imgpreload) but:
 * passes JSHint
 * uses `on` and `off` instead of `bind` and `unbind`
-* gives you the results in the same order as the corresponding array of paths
+* gives you the results in the same order as the array of paths that you passed in
 * only preloads arrays of image paths, doesn't offer the other method

 jQuery 1.7+ required.